Ariel-Doyle/Mr-Robogers-Neighborhood/README.md

 Code: countToValue();
 Expected Output: false

-Describe returnString():
+Describe: numToString()

-Test: "It should accept the value of a number and return the value of a string."
+Test: "It should output a boolean of true if array has a number with a specified digit."
 Code:
+const text = "hello";
+wordCounter(text);
+Expected Output:

+Describe findNumber():

+Test: "It should output a boolean of true if array has a number with a specified digit."
+Code:
-//example const text = "hello";
+const text = "hello";
-//example wordCounter(text);
+wordCounter(text);
 Expected Output:

 Describe replaceNumberWithText():